orielkeza/student-grading-system/README.md

 The core data structure works well enough that most individual operations pass their tests, but there are a few issues that affect the correctness and stability of the program.

-### Update functions don't move nodes to the correct bucket
+- Update functions don't move nodes to the correct bucket

-`updateStudent("Alice", "Bob")` renames the node in-place but leaves it sitting in the `'A'` bucket.
-Any subsequent `student_check("Bob")` looks in the `'B'` bucket and returns false.
-The same problem exists in `updateTeacher` and `updateCourse`.
-The fix is to remove the node, reinsert it under the new name, and update all referencing junction table entries — the current implementation only does the third part.
-As a result, the update tests will fail despite the operations appearing to succeed.

-### Remove functions leave dangling pointers in maps
+- Remove functions leave dangling pointers in maps

-`removeCourse`, `removeStudent`, and `removeTeacher` call `delete p` on values inside the `studentCourseTable`, `teacherCourseTable`, and `markslist` maps, but never call `map.erase(key)`.
-The map entries remain, pointing to freed memory.
-Any subsequent iteration over those maps — including the ones inside the destructor — is undefined behavior.

-### List file loaders silently do nothing
+- List file loaders silently do nothing

-`loadSL()`, `loadCL()`, and `loadTL()` read the file token by token using `>>` but check for multi-word strings like `"List of all the students:"`.
-Since `>>` reads one whitespace-delimited token at a time, the condition never matches and nothing gets loaded.
-The code falls back to `loadA()` for all real data, and these functions are effectively dead.
-This also means that if `all.txt` doesn't exist but the individual list files do, the application starts empty.

-### `loadCS` parser is broken
+- `loadCS` parser is broken

-The parsing logic in `loadCS()` reads a token into `cs`, immediately overwrites it with the next token, uses the overwritten value as `course`, then checks whether the (already overwritten) `cs` equals `"'s Students:"`.
-The check can never succeed as written.

-### `loadSC` and `loadCT` have their insert calls commented out
+- `loadSC` and `loadCT` have their insert calls commented out

-`loadSC()` reads student-course pairs from `studentcourses.txt` but the `addStudent_Course` call inside it is commented out.
-Same for `loadCT()`.
-These files are write-only at the moment — they get saved but never read back in, so the corresponding relationship data doesn't survive a restart. `loadA()` handles this for the full `all.txt` format, but the specialized files are incomplete.

-### No duplicate checking on add
+- No duplicate checking on add

-`addStudent`, `addTeacher`, and `addCourse` don't check whether the name already exists before inserting.
-Since `loadA()` calls all three unconditionally, running the application twice in a row creates duplicate nodes in every bucket.
-Lookups still work (they return true on the first match), but duplicates accumulate silently in memory and get written back to files on exit.

-### Hash key collisions in junction tables
+- Hash key collisions in junction tables

-The junction key is formed by plain string concatenation: `studentName + courseName`.
-So a student named `"Al"` enrolled in `"iceMath"` produces the same key as a student named `"Alice"` enrolled in `"Math"`.
-This isn't an issue with realistic names but is a structural flaw if name inputs aren't validated.

 ---

 ## What I Learned / What I'd Do Differently